Use Jump Items to Access Endpoints from the Android Access Console

 Next, you must indicate when and for how long you will be accessing the system.

 Once the request has been submitted, the third party or person responsible for approving access requests is alerted through an email notification and has the opportunity to accept or deny the request.
+Although other approvers can see the email address of the person who approved or denied the request, the requester cannot.
+After permission has been determined, an authorization notification appears within the Jump Item's information displaying either "approved" or "denied."
+If access is granted, you can tap the Jump button to begin accessing the system.

 After tapping the Jump button, you are presented with a message asking if you would like to begin an access session.
 If you choose to begin the session, the approving party's comments appear, and you can continue accessing the system.